Freeze88/DJD1-Inception/README.md

 work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.
 -->

-# Desenvolvimento do jogo final do curso - The Seed 2018/2019
+# Desenvolvimento do jogo final do ano - The Seed 2018/2019

 Este repositório é para ser acedido pelos membros do grupo, Pedro Inácio, Afonso Rosa e André Vitorino, para ajudar no desenvolvimento do projeto final para DJDI e GameArtII do curso de [Videojogos][licvideo] da [ULHT].